jeloa/azure-az104-hands-on/week-1-identity-governance/lab02b-manage-governance-azure-policy.md

 ## Objective
 To implement governance controls in Azure using resource tags, Azure Policy, and resource locks to enforce organizational standards and protect resources.

+## Scenario
+Your organization’s cloud footprint has grown considerably in the last year.
+During a recent audit, you discovered a substantial number of resources that do not have a defined owner, project, or cost center.
+In order to improve management of Azure resources in your organization, you decide to implement the following functionality:

+- apply resource tags to attach important metadata to Azure resources

+- enforce the use of resource tags for new resources by using Azure policy

+- update existing resources with resource tags

+- use resource locks to protect configured resources

 ---

 ## Tools & Services Used